The Stories behind the Stanford Binet And WAIS Intelligence Test

 • Difference Between WAIS and Stanford Binet

-Albert Binet was regarded as the first intelligence test developer who believed that human Intellect was far too complicated to be evaluated based on a single factor, an opinion also shared by David Wechsler.
-But there are several differences between the two.
+Albert Binet was regarded as the first intelligence test developer who believed that humIntellectect was far too complicated to be evaluated based on a single factor, an opinion also shared by David Wechsler.
+However, there are several differences between the two.

 While the Alfred Binet test evaluates intelligence in children, the WAIS test is suited for adults and older adolescents.
-Stanford Binet is used to identifying children who require specialized help to do well academically and stresses the importance of using motivation to boost a child’s academic performance.
+Stanford Binet is used to identify children who require specialized help to do well academically and stresses the importance of using motivation to boost a child’s academic performance.

 WAIS, on the other hand, was developed to address the flaws of the Stanford Binet test.